 They don’t really need any.
-We try to match students with positions based on their experience and interests, but our internships require varying amounts of technology knowledge.
-Some simply require the intern be able to use a computer and the Internet, whereas some require more programming knowledge, and we discuss that in interviews.
+We try to match students with positions based on their experience and interests, but our internships require varying amounts of technical knowledge.
+Some simply require the intern to be able to use a computer and the Internet, whereas some require more programming knowledge, and we discuss that in interviews.
 The main qualities we require for all positions are good communication skills, attention to detail, and a willingness to learn.

 In what kinds of internships do students from humanities tend to do better?